eternalbits/iconStuff/java/icons/src/io/github/eternalbits/bitmap/README.md

 | 28 | 4 | The vertical resolution of the image. |
 | 32 | 4 | The number of colors in the color palette (must be 0). |
 | 36 | 4 | The number of important colors used (must be 0). |

 Two things are noticeable:
 - Doubling the height.
 This is actually due to the duplication of Windows XP, although they have nothing to do with each other in terms of size.
-- Height "doubling" remains outside of Windows XP, bits can be reset, but it costs little to fill them.
+- Height "doubling" remains outside of Windows XP.
+Bits can be reset, but it costs little to fill them.

 As for the PNG, it is easy to determine its height, since the IHDR must be the first block.